Have you ever looked into the definition of identity?

 Since then, the report counts have been fluctuating, with their lowest point at 371,034 in 2017.
 We’re yet to see what 2019 will show, but we can assume numbers will not be dropping significantly.

-According to Javelin Strategy, 2017 was a record high year for identity theft with 16.7 million victims in the US alone.
+According to Javelin Strategy, 2017 was a record high year for identity theft losses – $16.8 billion.

-One reason for the high rate, as explained by LifeLock identity theft statistics, is data breaches.
+One reason for the record numbers, according to latest identity theft statistics, is data breaches.

 A data breach means someone has gained access to your personal information.
 Names, emails, bank details, and social security numbers, among others – they can all be exposed to and exploited by unauthorized parties.